DoctorWkt/SubC/12_Register_Allocation.md

 ```

 Question: why do we need a stack for R and S?
 Why not just use the current values of R
 and S?
-The answer is that can call functions as part of the arguments to functions, e.g.:
+The answer is that functions
+can call functions as part of the arguments to functions, e.g.:

 ```
 void main()